NightRunnerEB/GoF/README.md

 └── README.md
 ```

-Both languages follow the same high-level taxonomy: `creational`, `structural`, and `behavioral`.
-Every pattern lives in its own module or crate with a single source file where you keep both the implementation and the client usage example.
+Both ecosystems follow the same taxonomy (`creational`, `structural`, `behavioral`).
+Every pattern sits in a dedicated module/crate with a single source file that contains both the implementation and the basic client usage.

+## Navigation

+- `docs/` contains supplementary learning materials.
+- `java/` and `rust/` contain language-specific workspaces with matching pattern lists.

+## License

 Distributed under the MIT License.
 See `LICENSE` for details.